The most effective maintenance departments do more with less by using a computerized maintenance management system (CMMS) to automate their workflows.

 Before you start throwing in your numbers, here are a few things you should keep in mind:

-Some fields will be automatically populated with numbers that reflect average savings Limble users have measured in the past.
+Some fields are automatically populated with numbers that reflect average savings Limble users have measured in the past.

-These numbers are there to give you an idea of realistic savings you can expect to see yourself.
+These numbers are there to give you an idea of real savings you can expect to see yourself (they are not exact).

-When you’re finished entering the numbers, just write in your email address and we will send you the whole cost/savings breakdown to your email, as well as give you the link with full access to the calculator which you can use to test different scenarios.
+When you’re finished entering the numbers, just write in your email address.
+We will send you the whole cost/savings breakdown to your email and give you the link with full access to the calculator, which you can use to test different scenarios.

-All calculations are based on the time span of 1 year and they show you what your return on investment could be one year after implementation of Limble CMMS.
+All calculations are based on the time span of 1 year.
+They show you what your return on investment could be one year after the implementation of Limble CMMS.

 "I can track my inventory and it sends me emails when I'm running low on an item.
 Also that I can track how much time I'm spending on certain jobs over an extended period of time."

 — Cody Jensen

 "I like the price, the fact I can see it on my phone or the computer.
 I like that it is internet-based."